We Dance Wild Retreat

 Fly: Kununurra airport is approximately 20 minutes from our retreat location.
 This is the recommended airport if you choose to fly.
 Airport transfers are available for all participants.
 We recommend you book your flights as early as possible as the price can increase significantly closer to the date.
 Flights range from $700 - $1200AUD from major cities in East Coast Australia, and $500 - $800AUD from Perth depending on when you book.
-Our retreat starts at 5pm on the 10th of May so please ensure your arrival time is NO LATER THAN 3:15PM.
-Departures can be arranged for any time on the 20th of May.
+Our retreat starts at 5pm on the 22nd June so please ensure your arrival time is NO LATER THAN 3PM.
+Departures can be arranged for any time on the 1st July.

 Train/Bus: Cross-country trains to Darwin are available from most major cities.
 From Darwin, you will need to arrange a Greyhoud Bus to Kununurra.
 The bus ride from Darwin to Kununurra is approximately 12 hours with spectacular views of the Kimberley region along the way.
-Pickups/drop-offs are available from the bus station on the 10th and 20th of May.
+Pickups/drop-offs are available from the bus station on the 22nd June and 1st July.
 This is the most ecologically sustainable form of transport to the retreat.

 Car: You may wish to drive or hire a car from your hometown or from another town in the Kimberley region (such as Broome or Darwin).
 In the past, some women have flown to Broome and enjoyed a road trip through the Kimberley region before arriving at the retreat.
 Others have hired a car after the retreat and driven to Darwin or Broome for an extended adventure.
 If you choose to travel by car, it is your responsibility to make all necessary arrangements.